oksusoo1/fireflutter/README.md

 - User settings are saved under `/user-settings/<uid>` in realtime database.
-- `UserSettingService` is handling the update of user setting.
+- `UserSettinService` is handling the update of user setting.
-- `UserSettingService.instance.changes` event is posted whenever user's setting is changed.
+- `UserSettinService.instance.changes` event is posted whenever user's setting is changed.
-- `UserSettingService` is used in many places.
+- `UserSettinService` is used in many places.
   - It` is connected to `UserModel.settings`.
   - It has methods for handling push notification topics.
 - Best way to use it